Hypoglossal nerve

 The hypoglossal nerve, also known as the twelfth cranial nerve, cranial nerve XII, or simply CN XII, is a cranial nerve that innervates all the extrinsic and intrinsic muscles of the tongue except for the palatoglossus, which is innervated by the vagus nerve.

-CN XII is a nerve with a solely motor function.
-The nerve arises from the hypoglossal nucleus in the medulla as a number of small rootlets, passes through the hypoglossal canal and down through the neck, and eventually passes up again over the tongue muscles it supplies into the tongue.
+CN XII is a nerve with a sole motor function.
+The nerve arises from the hypoglossal nucleus in the medulla as a number of small rootlets, pass through the hypoglossal canal and down through the neck, and eventually passes up again over the tongue muscles it supplies into the tongue.

 The nerve is involved in controlling tongue movements required for speech and swallowing, including sticking out the tongue and moving it from side to side.
 Damage to the nerve or the neural pathways which control it can affect the ability of the tongue to move and its appearance, with the most common sources of damage being injury from trauma or surgery, and motor neuron disease.
-The first recorded description of the nerve is by Herophilos in the third century BC.
+The first recorded description of the nerve was by Herophilos in the third century BC.
 The name hypoglossus springs from the fact that its passage is below the tongue, from hypo ("under") and glossa ("tongue").